getappmap/appmap-js/docs/setup-appmap-in-your-code-editor/generate-appmap-data-with-request-recording.md

 gem 'appmap', group: %i[test development]
 ```

 With AppMap installed in this project, we can now start recording.
-You can record AppMaps by running your test cases, or by starting a remote recording of a user interaction.
+You can record AppMap Diagrams by running your test cases, or by starting a remote recording of a user interaction.
 But now you can simply just start your project and AppMap will automatically record every request as it happens.

 I will now start my rails application, this is our AppMap merch store based on the open source project Solidus.
 You will see AppMap is enabled by default for the development environment.

 <img class="video-screenshot" src="/assets/img/docs/first-fifteen-minutes/streaming-appmap-2.webp"/>

-I can now interact with my application and AppMaps will start to stream into my code editor.
-We’ll highlight HTTP server requests, SQL Queries, and highlight important AppMaps.
+I can now interact with my application and AppMap Data will start to stream into my code editor.
+We’ll highlight HTTP server requests, SQL Queries, and highlight important AppMap Diagrams.

-I can then open these AppMaps to see which packages and functions interact with my database for example.
+I can then open the AppMap Diagrams to see which packages and functions interact with my database for example.

 And of course, AppMap will be continually alerting on performance and security issues for this project with AppMap Analysis.